 Teaching ourselves the healthiest way to eat over the longer term is a much more positive way to focus on weight loss.
 Progress may be slower, but it will be more sustained.

 Diet products may irritate your gut

-If you’ve been part of the slimming club in the past or been thinking you need to cut down on calories you may have opted for low fat foods, products labelled low calorie or zero calorie.
+If you’ve been part of the slimming club in the past or been thinking you need to cut down on calories you may have opted for low fat foods.
+These products are normally labelled low calorie or zero calorie.

-And, of course, sometimes it does cut down the amount of calories in the food.
+And, of course, sometimes it will reduce the amount of calories in the food.
 But it’s not always healthier.